 So, where should you start?
 This is a common question I get asked by people who are new small business owners.
 Since I’ve been in the game for a few years and feel like I’ve got a pretty seamless system set up, here are a few of my tips to help you.

 As a sole proprietor, it’s on you to make sure you are setting money aside to pay your income taxes, CPP, and EI (if you’ve enrolled in the EI program).

 Don’t forget about registering for a GST/HST number and collecting/remitting it once you’ve reached $30,000 in business income.
 For more info on all of these things, check out one of my most popular blog posts on Self-Employed Taxes in Canada.

 2. Invest in Accounting Software

 Spreadsheets alone will not cut it.
 Believe me, I tried!
-I thought I was being smart by saving money and just using Excel to track my cash flow, invoices and business expenses.
+I thought I was being smart by saving money and just using Excel to track my cash flow, invoices, and business expenses.
 But in the end, going that route cost me countless hours and headaches.

-Once I learned my lesson, I’ve been happily using accounting software the past 3 years with no regrets.
+Once I learned my lesson, I’ve been happily using accounting software for the past 3 years with no regrets.
 Plus, the cost of the accounting software can be claimed as a business expense!